 I left Munich early in the morning, dark clouds looking over, a street still glistening with rain beneath the wheels.
 From Munich, I first followed the Isar-Cycleway up until the small satellite town of Strasslach where my track deviated towards one of Munich's favourites spots for a day's outing: The Deininger Weiher, a small lake in a shadowy narrow valley.
 Without stopping I passed the deepest point of the valley, getting only a short glimpse of its dark and muddy water before I went into the first climb of the tour up the valley on the other side: Two sharp curves, fifty meters of ascent and flat again.
 This climb felt comfortable and relaxed now, but before I would reach my destination a few days later, I reached a point at which even climbs as small as this would become a painful challenge.

 The journey's next leg up to the enormous lake Tegernsee consisted of a constant up and down through the Bavarian pre-alps.
-A series of hills, starting rather tiny, progressively reaching higher and higher until they finally transition into actual mountains.
+A series of hills, starting rather tiny, progressively reaching higher and higher until they finally transitioned into actual mountains.
 The road is the same as the hills, going up and down with a nice flow.
-A climb is always followed by an equal descent with time to relax the legs for a bit, the road winds in many bends through fields, pastures, small villages and forests.
+An equal descent always follows a climb with time to relax the legs for a bit, the road winds in many bends through fields, pastures, small villages and forests.
 On the shores of the Tegernsee, I went for the first brake of the day.
-With some energy bars and some salami for good measure, I soothed my hunger.
+With some energy bars and some salami for good measure.
 The sky had somewhat cleared, and the sun was coming out.
 After the break, I went for the first long uphill of the tour, towards the border town of Bayrischzell.
 But the uphill was so smooth and soft you almost did not notice it during the ride.
-In Bayrischzell I took another short break to drink some hot chocolate in a small cafe situated opposite the town hall, and as well to refill my water bottles.
+In Bayrischzell I took another short break to drink some hot chocolate in a small cafe situated opposite the town hall and refill my water bottles.
 From the typical Bavarian town, it was only a short and again a soft climb towards the Austrian border after which a long and gentle descent brought me down towards the Bayrischzell's Austrian equivalent, the village of Vorderthiersee.
 Finding a room for the night took some back and forth, as I was in the last days of September, the off-season, and some hotels had already closed, but luckily in Austria, there is a big culture of small family-owned bed and breakfast places, so I was still able to get a bed for the night.

 Day 2: Vorderthiersee to Fusch an der Großglocknerstraße